-Student Responsibilities

-Submit or provide on time the documents requested by the Financial Aid Office in order to complete the process.
-The required documents can be delivered via email, fax, mail and/or in person to one of our officers.
+Student Responsibilities - Submit or provide on time the documents requested by the Financial Aid Office in order to complete the process.
+The required documents can be delivered via email, fax, mail, DocuSign, student portal and/or in person to one of our officers.